mehdihadeli/awesome-dotnet-core-education/docs/elastic-search.md

 - [stevejgordon/elasticsearch-demo](https://github.com/stevejgordon/elasticsearch-demo) - Demo code (before and after) from my talk "An introduction to Elasticsearch (for .NET developers)".
 - [AntonioFalcaoJr/Dotnet5.Elasticsearch](https://github.com/AntonioFalcaoJr/Dotnet5.Elasticsearch)
 - [AntonioFalcaoJr/ElasticsearchQueryString](https://github.com/AntonioFalcaoJr/ElasticsearchQueryString)
+- [NikiforovAll/elasticsearch-dotnet-playground](https://github.com/NikiforovAll/elasticsearch-dotnet-playground) - This playground is a collection of notebooks that demonstrate how to use Elasticsearch.NET and NEST clients.